Selective serotonin reuptake inhibitor: In adults

 In 2022, the UK National Institute for Health and Care Excellence (NICE) recommended that antidepressants be offered as a first-line treatment for moderate to severe depression, but for mild depression, non-drug interventions are preferred unless the patient chooses medication.
 They recommended that antidepressants should not be routinely offered for mild depression and should generally be used only if non-drug treatments fail or the patient prefers medication.
 In a 2018 review, all 21 studied antidepressants were more effective than placebo for major depressive disorder.
-SSRIs remain the most widely prescribed antidepressants, emerging options like anti-inflammatory drugs and ketamine may have higher efficacy and remission rates in treating depression.

 The commonly used definition of antidepressant "response" as a 50% symptom reduction dichotomizes continuous data, which methodologists note can inflate effect sizes, exaggerate drug–placebo differences, and may not reliably indicate clinical significance.
 A large FDA trial analysis found that SSRIs and other antidepressants produced only modest average benefits over placebo, with about 15% of patients experiencing a substantial drug-specific response.
 SSRIs and other antidepressants may have average treatment effects that fall below the minimal important difference on common depression outcome measures, leaving their clinical significance in acute moderate-to-severe depression uncertain.

 There is no consistent evidence that depression is caused by lowered serotonin activity or concentrations, with some data suggesting that long-term antidepressant use may reduce serotonin levels.